emc5ud/cmssw/README.md

 Introduction to CMSSW: http://cms-sw.github.io

+If you are a neuphysics member you should **not** have to repeat the installation steps.

-# Installing CMSSW on Rivanna
+## Installing CMSSW on Rivanna
 These instructions were combined from the instructions for the [Texas A&M Brazos cluster](http://mitchcomp.physics.tamu.edu/mitchcomp/guides/admin/CMSSWSystemInstallGuide.pdf) and this [twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SDTCMSSW_aptinstaller) (you will need a CERN account to view this link).

 ### Dependencies